Navid200/xDrip/docs/Nightscout/Restart.md

 **<span style="color:red">Connection Failed</span>**
 The terminal will display a [connection error](./ConnectionFailed.md) because it disconnects from the machine during the reboot process.
-This is an expected error.
-You should not click on troubleshoot.
-Wait about a minute, and Nightscout will be back up and running.
+This is expected behavior, and you do not need to click on **Troubleshoot**.
+Simply wait about a minute, and Nightscout will be back up and running.
 <br/>

 ---